 "I don’t vary too much from a rotation of corn, beans and wheat.
-I suppose the market will change dramatically from spring to fall, but its pretty hard to outguess the market," said Cerny.
+I suppose things will change dramatically from spring to fall, but its pretty hard to outguess the market," said Cerny.
 "If I was going to swing one way, I would probably plant more beans this year; they are a bit higher priced than corn."

 Read the current edition here: http://www.server-jbmultimedia.net/CSI-StatelineNewsSunday

-Cerny also does some custom farming in addition to working his own land, which bring the total of the land he works to about 2,500 acres.
+Cerny also does some custom farming in addition to working his own land, which brings the total of the land he works to about 2,500 acres.
 There is some advantage to keeping a close eye on the market to help decide what to plant, but Cerny finds that the mix he currently uses serves him well.

 Products to market

 When it comes to playing the market, traditionally many local farmers defer to the expertise of businesses like The DeLong Company.
 The DeLong Company in Clinton, with around 100 years of history in the area, is not only a grain elevator and major supplier of food grains domestically and internationally, but it also provides seed, fertilizer, chemical inputs and services for growers in Wisconsin and Illinois.
 It offers delivery and storage of feed grains and seed products as well as livestock and pet feed at its mill in Clinton.

 It’d be hard to imagine that a farmer working so much acreage also would have time and resources to ship his harvest to Asia, or store such a massive quantity of product until it can be brought to market at an ideal price.
 It’s for these reasons that Cerny works with The DeLong Company.